SlugBot/web/patch_notes.md

   - Improved responsiveness of `/streamer remove` `streamer` argument autocomplete.
   - Added autocompete to `/command remove` `command` argument.
   - Added autocompete to `/slugs` `target` argument.
   - `/slugs` menu now refreshes data on tab change.
-  - Added optional region limit to `/challenge`.

 ### Bug Fixes
   - Fixed `daily` when used through a ROOTKIT.
   - Fixed `crack` when used through a ROOTKIT.
   - Fixed UI error when cleaning own process with the REMOVE PROCESS button.
+  - Fixed `!blackjack` bug when getting 21 with three or more cards.
+  - Fixed bug where banned member could sometimes get unbanned.

 *****************************